How Much Should You Charge for a Gig?

 How much to charge for a solo gig?

-How much do bands get paid for gigs?
+How much do bands make for gigs?

 Musicians Union hourly rate